-Finally, even the International Standard Organization (ISO) has not so far released a specific standard for robotic prostheses.9 intended action in or on the human body by pharmacological, immunological or metabolic means, but which may be assisted in its function by such means".
+Finally, even the International Standard Organization (ISO) has not so far released a specific standard for robotic prostheses.

 In light of the considerations which are made below (§4.2 ff) for the purpose of the identification of a preferable liability rule, it may be advisable that more specific technical regulation is introduced for robotic devices, setting forth narrowly tailored safety requirements.